Distributed Execution

 Overview

 Pipelex pipelines normally run in-process.
-When you need durability, retries that survive failure, and horizontal scale, the same pipelines run as durable workflows — each pipe becomes a workflow, child pipes become child workflows, and every LLM call, image generation, or document extraction becomes an activity.
-The orchestration layer handles durability, retries, scheduling, and visibility; Pipelex handles the AI work, and the same methods run distributed without changing a line of method code.
+When you need durability, retries that survive failure, and scale, the same pipelines run as durable workflows: each pipe becomes a workflow, child pipes become child workflows, and every LLM call, image generation, or document extraction becomes an independently-retried unit of work.
+Pipelex handles the AI work; the orchestration layer handles durability, retries, scheduling, and visibility — and your method code doesn't change.

 Backends